 Historic sites, spectacular landscapes, bustling markets, award-winning restaurants and scenic wineries – almost everywhere you look in Tasmania there’s something special to see, do, taste, hear or smell.
 This extraordinary place is well served by sea and air links to Australia’s biggest cities, so it is hardly surprising that tourism is a major industry.
-For the year ending September 2015 just over 1.4 million visitors crossed Bass Strait to the archipelago of 334 islands, an annual increase of 19 per cent.
+For the year ending September 2018, just over 1.3 million visitors crossed Bass Strait to the archipelago of 334 islands.

 People planning a visit should be prepared to be surprised.
 Matthew Bruce reported in The Guardian, London: 'Don’t believe the guidebooks that tell you Tasmania is more English than England.
 Giant eucalyptus trees tower over creeks where platypus swim, 10ft tree ferns burst from the undergrowth, tiger snakes lurk in the grass and the woods are full of hopping wildlife.
 At dawn, Tasmania’s temperate rain forests are heady with the scent of lemon, peppermint and myrtle.
 Branches shower you with fragrant dew as you brush past.
 This is a long way from England.
 It’s a long way from anywhere.'